Brayden-L/Brayden-L.github.io/_posts/2023-05-03-Creek Raptors.md

 # A Note on Data Bias
 Since this data is pulled entirely from Mountain Project, there is quite a bit of reporting bias one should be aware of.
 * There are likely many violators who do not make their violation known through ticking.
+* Mountain Project is an incomplete listing of crags and routes, which means that some violations may not be able to be recorded even if they otherwise would be.
 * Mountain Project users are more likely to be experienced or serious climbers, so this data likely under-represents new climbers.
+* The climber that meticulously ticks their climbs is a particular type of climber with common behaviour that may be correlated with their likelihood to violate the infraction.

 As such we must take this analysis with a grain of salt, as it provides only a partial and biased view of the issue.
+While it is imperfect, it is at least a well structured perspective on the issue.

 # When
 ## Year to Year